AIAssistedLearningLab/AIALWebsite/_pages/home.md

 # Welcome to the AI Assisted Learning Lab

-This lab works at the intersection of Artificial Intelligence and education to design AI-enabled learning technologies with the goal of improving access to quality of computer science education.
+This lab works at the intersection of AI and education to design AI-enabled learning technologies with the goal of improving access to quality of computer science education.

 ## Projects